Amazon Dark Mode

 A problem I ran into in designing dark mode for the orders page that I felt as though there needed to be some level of contrast between the list items and the background just so they would stand out a little bit more and be more easily delineated.
 Related to that was the idea that things should still feel relatively homogenous with the light version as well.

-V1 of this had lighter component colors and a lighter background color to contrast it all.
+I initially tried lighter component colors and a lighter background color to contrast it all.
 I didn’t think this looked great nor did it have the right amount of contrast and darkness to it.
-The contrast and brightness didn’t quite add up visually and it didn’t feel as in line with the light version.

-The final iteration darkened the background to the off-black color in my palette and this immediately struck me as closer to what I felt was the proper inversion of color tones from the original.
 I took a bit of time as well to compare hex values between the two white tones of the original and the two black tones I was using.
 They were in the same ballpark as one another and it looked better too.

 Okay but what about some of the other screens within the app?